1jour1vin

 About the wine:

-The quintessential Crozes—full of character and with excellent aging potential: highly structured, dense, and fresh, yet impeccably balanced.
-This bold and vigorous wine will need a few years to fully develop before it can be fully enjoyed.
+The quintessential Crozes—full of character and with great aging potential: highly structured, tight, and fresh, yet impeccably balanced.
+You’ll need to wait a few years before you can fully enjoy this bold and vigorous wine.

 Robert Parker - Wine Advocate